MarcusWentz/eth_unite_defi_2025/DEPLOYMENT_README.md

 1. ✅ All contracts deploy without errors
 2. ✅ All tests pass
 3. ✅ Demo executes completely
-4. ✅ All hackathon requirements verified
+4. ✅ All requirements verified
 5. ✅ Configuration automatically updated
 6. ✅ Ready for production use